 The Board has established the Audit, Human Resources and Compensation, and Nominating/Governance Committees to assist in the performance of its functions of overseeing the management and affairs of the Company.
 The Audit, Human Resources and Compensation, and Nominating/Governance Committees are composed entirely of independent directors under current Nasdaq and SEC standards, have written charters, and have the authority to retain and compensate counsel and experts.
-Copies of the charters may be found in the Corporate Governance section of the Investor Relations page of the Company's website, www.ies-co.com.
+Copies of the charters may be found on the Corporate Governance page of the Investors section of the Company's website, www.ies-co.com.
 The charters are also available in print to any stockholder who requests them by contacting the General Counsel and Corporate Secretary, IES Holdings, Inc., 5433 Westheimer Road, Suite 500, Houston, Texas 77056.